tshepang/blog/content/easing switching between Git and Mercurial.md

 +++

-Each chance I get, I use Mercurial (e.g. personal stuff), and use Git when I don\'t have much of a choice (e.g. FLOSS and work).
-That is, I use both quite a lot, and too often I find myself running commands for one while on another\'s repository\... error.
-I therefore decided to ease the pain my creating [a script] which checks which VCS system I\'m on, and displays the relevant command.
+Each chance I get, I use Mercurial (e.g. personal stuff), and use Git when I don't have much of a choice (e.g. FLOSS and work).
+That is, I use both quite a lot, and too often I find myself running commands for one while on another's repository... error.
+I therefore decided to ease the pain my creating [a script] which checks which VCS system I'm on, and displays the relevant command.

 Some examples of usage: